AsibHasanRiyad/level2-assignment2/README.md

 To check if the server is running, visit `http://localhost:3000/` and you should see:

 ```
-Hello World!
+Welcome to Order Management!
 ```

 ```

 Make sure to replace placeholders like `https://github.com/your-repository.git` with your actual repository URL.
-This `README.md` file provides clear instructions for setting up, running the application, and using the API endpoints.
 ```